Undergraduate Scholarships and Awards

 Completed Statler Application Form

-You will need to complete the Statler application Form and upload it.
-To be considered for this scholarship all areas of the Statler Scholarship application must be completed except the area requiring the School’s Dean signature.
+You will need to complete the Statler Application Form and then upload it.
+To be considered for this scholarship all areas of the Statler Scholarship application must be completed except the area requiring the Program Director’s/Chair’s signature.

 Transcript

-You will need an official transcript as well from the Registrar’s Office.
-Your transcript should be in a sealed envelope and left at the Main Office in Marriott Hall.
-Indicate on the front of the envelope your name and “The Statler Scholarship of Excellence”.
+You will need an official transcript from the Registrar’s Office.
+Your transcript should be in a sealed envelope and left at the Main Office in Marriott Hall before the deadline for applications for this scholarship.
+Included on the front of the envelope should be your name and “The Statler Scholarship of Excellence”.

 Updated Resume